 The Conscious Observer in Quantum MeasurementCan We Have Quantum Measurement Without an Observer?
 Niels Bohr, Werner Heisenberg, John von Neumann, and Eugene Wigner

 insisted that a measurement depends on the mind of a conscious observer.
 Pascual Jordan, David Bohm, John Bell, and textbook authors like Landau and Lifshitz, Albert Messiah, and Kurt Gottfried denied this.
 Hugh Everett invented automatic measuring equipment without a mind.
 John Bell asked whether the observer needs a Ph.D.?
 Without Recorded Information, an Observation Is Not Possible.
 Every interaction between quantum systems may lead to a collapse of the wave function.
 But most collapses are never recorded.
 When a change of quantum state is recorded as information in a macroscopic apparatus, it becomes available for observation at a later time.
+Most measurements in quantum physics are made by complex, computer-controlled apparatus, whose data may wait for days, weeks, or even months to be completely analyzed and thought about by physicists.
 Once Recorded, the Observer Can Then Look at the "Observable."
 When the new information is observed (recorded in a human mind), it becomes an observation.
 This last stage has no effect on the measurement (it's after the fact!),

 but it does increase human knowledge.
 So When Does the Wave Function Collapse Without an Observer?
 At some random time and place, before which ψ evolution is unitary, time-reversible, and deterministic.
-For example, when a radioactive nucleus decays, when a spontaneous photon is emitted, or when an electron jumps between eigenstates of an atom, If we could predict exactly when these events will happen, it would not be quantum mechanics.
+For example, when a radioactive nucleus decays, when a spontaneous photon is emitted, when an electron jumps between eigenstates of an atom, or when a collision between atoms changes their internal states.
+If we could predict exactly when these events will happen, it would not be quantum mechanics.